ericmuckley/fluid_channel_modeling/README.md

 ## Channel modeling of spheres

-This methods models bubbles in the channel as spheres which are placed using Monte Carlo methods.
+This method models bubbles in the channel as spheres which are placed using Monte Carlo methods.

 ### Workflow